Generic Name: morphine (oral)

 You should not take this medicine if you have ever had an allergic reaction to morphine or other narcotic medicines, or if you have:

-Do not use morphine if you have used an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.
+- if you have taken an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, or tranylcypromine.

 Tell your doctor if you have ever had: